g-adopt/g-adopt.github.io/docs/events/workshops/posts/2024-workshop.md

 ---
-date: 2024-02-13
+date: 2024-02-10
 ---

 # G-ADOPT Workshop 2024

-The 2024 G-ADOPT workshop will be held away from the ANU, at the NSW south coast.
-Mark your diaries for 13/11/24-15/11/24.
-Further information to follow.
+The 2024 G-ADOPT workshop will be the first held away from Canberra, at the [ANU's Kioloa Coastal Campus](https://www.anu.edu.au/about/campuses-facilities/kioloa-coastal-campus).
+Mark your diaries for Sunday 10/11/24 - Tuesday 12/11/24.

+The workshop will provide background to the platform and training for potential users, thus facilitating community growth.
+We welcome national and international participants.
+The workshop will provide an opportunity for the G-ADOPT team to showcase recent progress on the forward and adjoint components of this finite element modelling platform.
+Key areas of focus will include:

+1. Mantle and lithosphere dynamics.
+2. Glacial isostatic adjustment and visco-elasticity.
+3. Multi-material simulations.
+4. Adjoint-based optimisation problems.

+Thanks to generous support from our partners at [AuScope](https://www.auscope.org.au/), this workshop will be free for all students and early career academics.

+Further details on registration will be provided in due course.